symlxp/PIDR2017/README.md

  - then run:

-		./set-ndk.sh
+		./scripts/set-ndk.sh

-		( if you can't use the script :  sudo chmod 777 set-ndk.sh )
+		( if you can't use the script :  sudo chmod 777 scripts/set-ndk.sh )

 ### Compil and Install Pintool on device
  - run:

-		./push-tool.sh
+		./scripts/push-tool.sh <name-of-the-Tool-without-".so">

+		( if you can't use the script :  sudo chmod 777 scripts/push-tool.sh )

+### Use pin on an ".apk" from Scratch
+ - run:

+		./scripts/pin-on-apk.sh <name-of-the-apk>

-		( if you can't use the script :  sudo chmod 777 push-tool.sh )
+		( if you can't use the script :  sudo chmod 777 scripts/push-tool.sh )